SekiT/codecommit-ui-extension/README.md

 - Place links from comment on activity page to the line on changes page
 - Replace full-URL links to commit with its short commit hash
+- Add background color with some padding to inline codes